If rib-eye is the king of meats, then we’re about to introduce you to the queen.

 Roasting the picanha whole then slicing it into steaks afterwards will allow you to enjoy the steak fairly rare.
 First, preheat the oven to 180°C / 355°F and put a cast iron pan on high heat.
 Score the fat cap slightly and rub it in with coarse salt.
 Sear the picanha, fat side down, without any added oil.
 As it cooks, beef fat will continue to be released into the pan.
 Drain out some of the fat (but don’t throw it away) and continue to render the fat until the outside is beautifully crisp.
 Turn over the meat and baste it with the reserved fat.

-Transfer the picanha to the oven and cook it for 30 minutes until the internal temperature reaches 50°C / 122°F. Remove the beef from the oven and let it rest for 10-15 minutes.
+Transfer the picanha to the oven and cook it for 30 minutes until the internal temperature reaches 50°C / 122°F. Use a good meat thermometer to get it perfect.
+Remove the beef from the oven and let it rest for 10-15 minutes.
 Once rested, carve it into steaks, then slice each steak against the grain and serve.

 Brazilian picanha steak